How can my institution contribute to CONA?

 What criteria are used for the required fields and editorial rules for CONA?

 CONA is compliant with the CDWA (Categories for the Description of Works of Art) and CCO (Cataloging Cultural Objects), both of which are standards for cataloging works of art and architecture, based upon consensus and best practice at major cataloging institutions and repositories worldwide.
 In most cases, CONA rules are also compliant with library cataloging standards, where this is possible given the special characteristics of art works and architecture.
 CONA is a thesaurus in structure, and thus compliant with ISO and NISO standards for thesaurus construction.
+It is mapped to CIDOC CRM as well.

 How does CONA differ from a collections management system?